UofSC-Fall-2021-Math-738-001/homework-0/README.md

 ## Editing and submitting

-With the files on your machine, you are ready to edit the TeX files.
+With the files on your machine, you are ready to edit them.
 Open the homework file and edit as you normally would.

 Edit `hw.tex` to solve the mathematical problem.